The Deutsche Gesellschaft zur Rettung Schiffbrüchiger (DGzRS) or German Maritime Search

 Instantly, the four sea rescuers are wide awake.
 They respond to the emergency call, however, the radio is silent.
 The four men look at each other briefly.
 They realize, now it is a matter of life and death out there.
 Especially since the Baltic Sea is 6 degrees cold.

 Without delay, the VORMANN JANTZEN pulls out to sea.
 Each of the rescuers is occupied in their own thoughts with the seamen in distress, who, in the dark and possibly without a rescue resource, are completely on their own.
 “You never know what’ll happen,“ as they say among sea rescuers.

 “All levers down on the table“: the SAR cruiser sails full speed ahead.
 Suddenly, the lookout points to portside.
 The castaways are making weak light signals with a battery torch.
 “Searchlights over there!“

 Now everything goes fast: daughter boat BUTSCHER out and over to the wreck.
 Only the masts of the cutter are still sticking out of the water.
 “We could not have managed to hold out ten minutes longer,“ says one of the survivors later.

 The SAR men take the survivors on board the rescue cruiser and give them dry clothing and warming tea.
 A volunteer crew member, a paramedic by profession and currently on board as reinforcement, gives the men first aid.
 Relatives pick them up at the harbour.
 “That was a close call,“ says coxswain Radloff.

 It is a short night for the men of the VORMANN JANTZEN.
 In the morning, the next distress call comes in: a sailing yacht has run aground – but that’s another story.

 In an emergency, we must be able to respond promptly and reliably.
-For this we require the safest equipment and a modern fleet – with sea rescue vessels and lifeboats that defy wind and weather.
+For this we require the safest equipment and a modern fleet – with SAR cruisers and boats that defy wind and weather.